veot/devopswithdocker/part1/README.md

 # DevOps with Docker
 ## Part 1

-The files are created with the Unix utility `script`.
+Some of the files are created with the Unix utility `script`.